MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 like to have an API which allows them to retrieve the Favicon of a webpage, if it has been set, as well as get an update whenever the favicon has changed.

 # Description
-We propose a new Webview2 event which would allow developers access the current Favicon of a page, as well as be notified when the favicon changes.
-This means when a page first loads, it would fire the Favicon change event as the icon has inialized to null.
-DOM or Javascript may change the Favicon, causing the event to fire again.
+We propose a new Webview2 event which would allow developers to access the current Favicon of a page, as well as be notified when the favicon changes.
+This means when a page first loads, it would raise the FaviconChanged event since before parsing the HTML document there is no known favicon.
+DOM or JavaScript may change the Favicon, causing the event to be raised again for the same document.

 # Examples
 ## Win32 C++ Registering a listener for favicon changes